aedocw/reader-podcast/README.md

 * Nicer web form
 * Probably tons of room for optimization
 * LOTS of room for error handling, right now it does none
+* Dockerize for ease of installation, presumably behind Caddy